 “This is so silly,” he muttered tiredly, scooting forward on the sofa to stand up.

 “I don’t have the time or patience for your nonsense tonight Jai Lai.
 I’m going back to work.
 You know where to find me when you’re through brooding,” he shouted as he stood.

 Lu walked back to the elevator without looking for his partner any further.
 What was the point?
 Jai was just setting him up for yet another bickering session.
 Lu hated those tiffs.
 Truth be told so did Jai, as he admitted time and time again.
 “I can’t help myself, it’s the way I was raised,” he would say as soon as the storm passed and it was time to make up.
 Lu tried to understand, he really did, because at the end of the day he genuinely loved his partner with all of his heart.
 But it’s true what they say about expecting leopards to change their spots, it’s not fair to expect the impossible.
 But behavior isn’t rigid, it’s fluid, and while people are what they are, changes are possible if they come from within.
 However, they can’t be coaxed or demanded.

-Unconditional love is a rare and precious gift but always comes at a cost, and always to the one who gives.
-Lu had realized all of that some time ago yet was still learning to take the high road.
-He wanted to give the man he loved the freedom to be himself.
+Unconditional love is a precious gift but it is hardly free.
+It always costs the giver as it's rarely recognized as such, and far more often than not it is unrequited.
+Lu had understood that at an early age.
+His love for Jai was his to give but he was human after all, as are we all, and was still learning to take the high road.
+He wanted to give the man whom he loved the freedom to be himself.
 I admired that, sort of, but I’ll never understand it.
 I’m too selfish to grasp the concept of unconditional love.